tsgates/arch-wiki-markdown/wiki/Java_Package_Guidelines.md

 > Multiple API implementations

-If your package distributes commonly used api implementation(like jdbc driver) you should place the library under /usr/share/java/apinam.
+If your package distributes commonly used API implementation(like jdbc driver) you should place the library under /usr/share/java/apiname.
 So that applications that allow user to select from various implementations will know where to look for them.
 Use this location only for raw library packages.
-If such a implementation is part of distribution of application, do not place this jarfile under common location, but use ordinary package structure.
+If such a implementation is part of distribution of application, do not place this jar file under common location but use ordinary package structure.

-> Example Directory Structure
+> Example directory structure

 To clarify, here is an example directory structure for a hypothetical program called foo.
 Since foo is a common name, the package is named